Thanks for posting your query at DoctorSpring.com. I am Dr Kini and I am pleased to assist you.

-I hope that answers your query.
-Please let me know if I can assist you further.
+I hope that answers your question.
+Please feel free to discuss further.

 Patient replied :